ElectricPeelSoftware/EPSReactiveList/README.md

 }
 ```

-You don’t need to write any dat asource methods.
+You don’t need to write any datasource methods.

 For more complete examples of how to use `EPSReactiveTableViewController` and `EPSReactiveCollectionViewController`, see the [example project](https://github.com/ElectricPeelSoftware/EPSReactiveList/tree/master/Project).